jupyter/notebook/.github/ISSUE_TEMPLATE/bug_report.md

 1. scan the "What to do when things go wrong" (https://jupyter-notebook.readthedocs.io/en/stable/troubleshooting.html#what-to-do-when-things-go-wrong) page in our documentation to see if your question has already been answered

 2. post your question on the Jupyter Notebook discourse channel (https://discourse.jupyter.org/c/notebook/31).
-There are many more people in the Jupyter community that engage on this channel.
+There are many more people in the Jupyter community that engage on that channel.
 -->

 **Describe the bug**